tasket/wyng-backup/README.md

 vm-banking-private = enable
 ```

-The `destvm` setting requires a prefix of `ssh://`, `qubes://`, `qubes-ssh://`
+The `destvm` setting accepts a format of `ssh://user@exmaple.com`, `qubes://vmname`,
-or `internal:` for local/admin storage.
+`qubes-ssh://vmname|user@example.com`, or `internal:` for local/admin storage.

-The resulting backup metadata is also saved to '/sparsebak'.
 Backups
-can be sent to a trusted Qubes VM with access to an
+can be sent to a trusted VM with access to an
-encryped removable volume, for example, or an encrypted remote filesystem layer
+encryped removable volume, for example, or to an ssh: destination or an encrypted
-over sshfs or samba (see [Encryption options] below).
+remote filesystem layer over sshfs or samba (see [Encryption options] below).

 Although not absolutely necessary, it is recommended that the `monitor`
 command be run at fairly frequent (10-20 min.)